trisacrypto/trisa/docs/content/openvasp/bridge.en.md

 1. Validates the incoming TRP request
 2. Parses the TRP [`Inquiry`](https://pkg.go.dev/github.com/trisacrypto/trisa/pkg/openvasp#Inquiry) object along with any extensions.
-3. Calls the handlers `OnInquiry` method
+3. Calls the handler's `OnInquiry` method
 4. Returns success or failure based on the returned value of `OnInquiry`.

 To return a failure condition from the `OnInquiry()` function, users may return an [`openvasp.StatusError`](https://pkg.go.dev/github.com/trisacrypto/trisa/pkg/openvasp#StatusError) that specifies the HTTP status code and message to return.
 This is useful particularly to return `404` errors if the Travel Address is incorrect or no beneficiary account exists at the endpoint.
 If a generic `error` is returned, then the handler will return a [500 Internal Server Error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500) along with the `err.Error()` text.